 The folder that you choose will contain a folder named rsi.
-The rsi folder will contain the IDL 6.2 installation.
-For example, if you choose /usr/local as the installation folder, the idl\6.2 folder will be created as follows: /usr/local/rsi/idl\6.2.
+The rsi folder will contain the IDL 6.3 installation.
+For example, if you choose /usr/local as the installation folder, the idl_6.3 folder will be created as follows: /usr/local/rsi/idl_6.3.

-- 7. Select where to create aliases. - 8.
-Select the install set.
-Choose IDL to install the full version of IDL, IDL Virtual Machine to install the runtime version for running distributed IDL \.sav files, or Custom to customize the packages to install.
-Click Next to proceed. - 9.
-Confirm the install settings and options. - 10.
-Click on Install to begin the installation. - 11.
-If you selected to install DICOM Network Services, you will be asked if you want to configure the network services to start automatically at boot time. - 12.
+- Select the install set.
+Choose IDL to install the full version of IDL, IDL Virtual Machine to install the runtime version for running distributed IDL .sav files, or Custom to customize the packages to install.
+Click Next to proceed. - 8.
+Confirm the install settings and options. - 9.
+Click on Install to begin the installation. - 10.
+If you selected to install DICOM Network Services, you will be asked if you want to configure the network services to start automatically at boot time. - 11.
 Run the license program.
 To run the program now, click Next.
-To run it at a later time, clear the selection and click Next. - 13.
+To run it at a later time, clear the selection and click Next. - 12.
 Finish up the installation.
 When the message appears stating that your installation was successful, click Done.